 Going wired it was slightly softer and more neutral sounding with that mid-bass bump being the more noticeable of the two.
 It does have a fairly sudden drop thereafter to around 400Hz so the low-end warmth doesn’t travel too far up and muddy the lower-midrange retaining some vital instrumental clarity.

-This is the type of bass response that works very well for adding some natural sounding bass fundamentals into drums, guitar chord, and similar lower-pitched instrumental notes.
+This is the type of bass response that works very well for adding some natural-sounding bass fundamentals into drums, guitar chords, and similar lower-pitched instrumental notes.
 However, it is not a basshead dream so it is not going to dominate or sound overly gut-wrenching for EDM, Dub, and some R’n’B.